Sanctuary of the Phoenix Overview is an introduction to our Sanctuary. It is intended to be a brief explanation to many aspects of our Sanctuary.

 Our Community is built from the General Public and the Coven.
 It is our congregation.
 It is not run by rules, but by guidelines of mutual respect.

-For many members of the Community, no spiritual commitment has been made to SotP.
+For many members of the Community, no spiritual commitment has been made to SotP, nor is such commitment required of anyone to be part of our community.

-Individuals of the community can be of any number of paths or mix of faiths, as long as Paganism is the focus of discussion.
+Individuals of the community can be of any number of paths or on a singular path, what brings us together is Paganism.

 As our Clergy is integrated into the community, the community is a space where those may learn about many aspects of Paganism, and it is also where the concepts of our Spiritual Mission are to be first introduced.